Fixing muddy vocals has to be one of the most common issues music creators and engineers face when it comes to mixing.

 1. Use an EQ to add high frequency content.

-We specifically want to boost the 3kHz area, which is a natural fundamental of the human voice and will allow it to cut more over other elements.
+We specifically want to boost the 3kHz area with a bell curve; this is a natural fundamental of the human voice and will allow it to cut more over other elements.

 2. Use saturation to add high-end harmonics.